mercierc/pauli/README.md

 sudo chown 700 pauli
 sudo install pauli /usr/local/bin
 ```
-To install a specific version set VERSION at vX.X.X, the desired version
+To install a specific version set value of the variable VERSION to vX.X.X, the desired version

 Verify the installation with
 ```